benmurphy7/twitch-crops/README.md

 ## Using the UI:

-Enter a stream video ID which will update the available emotes for that channel, and add optional filters.
+Enter a stream video ID which will update the available emotes for that channel.

-Provide filters as a space-separated list of emote names.
+Provide optional filters as a space-separated list of emote names.
 Use quotes for contains search.
 ```Ex: "LUL" KEK = LUL, LULW, ... , KEK```

 The resulting plot will show points which can be clicked to play the video from the timestamp (with a slight introduction)